Ganil151/Devops/1-Beginner/06-Docker/02-Intermediate/01-Docker-Networking/README.md

 5.  **Q: How does Docker handle DNS resolution?**
     *   **A:** Docker runs an embedded DNS server at `127.0.0.11`.
 On custom bridge networks, containers can resolve each other by container name or service name. on the default bridge, this features is disabled.

+6.  **Q: What is the difference between `macvlan` and `ipvlan`?**
+    *   **A:** `macvlan` assigns a unique MAC address to each container, making it appear as a physical device on the network. `ipvlan` shares the host's MAC address but assigns unique IP addresses, which is useful when the network switch blocks multiple MAC addresses on a single port.

+7.  **Q: How do you secure Docker overlay networks?**
+    *   **A:** You can enable data plane encryption when creating the overlay network using the `--opt encrypted` flag.
+This encrypts the traffic between containers on different nodes using IPsec.

 ## Comprehensive Knowledge Quiz